 It is not a defense to blackmail charges that the victim did not end up getting hurt.

 Extortion is an intent crime in Nevada.
-Therefore, defendants are innocent if the prosecution fails to prove that they intentionally threatened someone in order to obtain something of value.9
+Therefore, you are innocent if the prosecution fails to prove that you intentionally threatened someone in order to obtain something of value.9

-Intent can be difficult for the D.A. to show because there is no foolproof way to read a defendant’s mind.
-Typical evidence in these cases involve:
+Intent can be difficult for the D.A. to show because there is no foolproof way to read your mind.
+Typical evidence in these cases involves:

-- communications by the defendant (such as text messages),
+- communications by you (such as text messages),

 - eyewitnesses to the alleged blackmail, and/or